Gorilla Trek And Tree Climbing Lion Safari -Best Uganda Safaris

 A traveler can also have a guided community cultural experience in Buhoma where one would be able to interact with the local people.
 The local people perform their dances while singing their folk song to the tourists, show there survival skills in the forest and also tell different stories.

-Bwindi impenetrable national park is open throughout the year though the best time to visit Bwindi forest is from June to august and December to February since at this time the forest trails are drier and less slippery than during the dry season.
+Bwindi Impenetrable National Park is open throughout the year though the best time to visit Bwindi forest is from June to august and December to February since at this time the forest trails are drier and less slippery than during the dry season.

 Accommodation facilities –where can I stay

 The park has got a variety of accommodation with in and outside the park which cater for luxury, mid-range and low budget tourists.
 These accommodations include hotels, resorts, camp sites, lodges -Nkuringo Bwindi Gorilla lodge, inns.
-Camp sites include volcanoes Bwindi camp, Gorilla forest camp, Mantana tented camp, wagtail Eco camp.
-Homesteads such as Buhoma homestead, gorilla homestead among others.

 How to get to the park